Humes Preserve – 27 Acres Protected in 2015

 The property consists of meadow, woodland and freshwater wetlands and includes preserved land owned by Nassau County.
-Combined with the adjoining Shu Swamp Preserve and Francis Pond conservation areas and the Humes Japanese Stroll Garden, the Humes Preserve is at the heart of a corridor of 150 protected contiguous acres of open space.
+The Humes Preserve is at the heart of a corridor of 150 protected contiguous acres of open spaces that also includes the adjoining Shu Swamp, Francis Pond conservation areas and the Humes Japanese Stroll Garden.
 These conserved areas and surrounding lands are the headwaters to a series of rivers, lakes and waterways (both freshwater and tidal) that eventually reach the Oyster Bay National Wildlife Refuge and the Long Island Sound.
 Conservation of this property helped complete one of the most important wetland and open space corridors on the North Shore of Long Island.

-Snapping Turtle, Blue-winged Warblers, a diversity of woodpeckers, spring ephemeral plants including rue anemone and red trillium, a formal garden and visitors’ hut.
+Snapping Turtles, Blue-winged Warblers, a diversity of woodpeckers, spring ephemeral plants including rue anemone and red trillium, a formal garden, visitors’ hut and undulating woodland and meadow trails….

 Join our Friends of the Humes Preserve Group